Raising money whilst reading

 Mr Clutterbuck, Headteacher, commented: 'As the headteacher of a research-informed school, it's always useful to find out how others do things!'

 Our Librarians Mrs Bond and Mrs Burton said "We were thrilled that so many pupils wanted to take part in this year's Readathon.
-They will have raised a lot of money for a really good cause.
+They raised £1566.85 for a really good cause.
 Thank you all."